codewizard13/ehw-tutwrk-reactorg-tictactoe/README.md

 | Programmer       | Eric Hepperle              |

 ## Purpose:
-Tutorial: Teaches React fundamentals to create a tac-tac-toe game that has historic rollback abilities via immutability.
+Tutorial Work: Teaches React fundamentals to create a tac-tac-toe game that has historic rollback abilities via immutability.

 ## Usage:
 1. CD to project folder in a shell terminal